grokify/chathooks/README.md

 ### Troubleshooting

-401 Unauthorized Error.
-If you can run a test on API Gateway and have deployed your API but are running into a 401 Unauthorized error, check to see if you havea configured the `CHATHOOKS_TOKEN` environment variable but not entered a `token` query string parameter.
+* 401 Unauthorized Error: If you can run a test on API Gateway and have deployed your API but are running into a HTTP Status 401 Unauthorized error, check to see if you have configured the `CHATHOOKS_TOKEN` environment variable but not entered a `token` query string parameter.

 # Usage